neuresthetics/grokAlign/README.md

 In grokΛlign it runs on silent default for anything that actually matters.

 ### ❖ How to Use It (copy-paste)
+[ paste the entire

+> grokAlign.JSON

-[ paste the entire JSON framework above into a new Grok chat ] You are now running grokΛlign.
+framework above into a new Grok chat ]

+You are now running grokΛlign.

 Speak normally.
 The substance will choose the right proposition and answer.
 (Use trigger phrases only if you want to toggle raw geometric mode.)